Show by Label

 You will note that it's a much slimmer design, that will be easier to hold and maneuver when you're probing around in a circuit.

-Note also that the middle pin of the front-end will need to be removed to create the creeping space.
+Note also that the middle pin of the front-end will have to be removed to create the creeping space.
 The 3D model for the header is not modified, so it shows all three pins.

-The bottom of the PCB houses the rail splitter circuit, and is also the place where the power supply will be added.
+The bottom of the PCB houses the rail splitter circuit, and is also the place where the power supply PCB will be added.
 That's where those four square holes are for.
 Bud calls these little boards Daughter Boards.

 There are two components to the power supply.
 One is the input, and one is the regulator.
+The three probe models require different input voltages, 5.3V for the 100MHz and 15V for the 10 and 1MHz probes.

 The USB-C input board